-If you want to express breast milk but are not sure how or what to use, then here is a quick guide to expressing milk to make this process a little clearer for first time Moms, or Moms who want to give breastfeeding a try.
+Express Yourself: Breastfeeding Your New Baby.
+Breastfeeding your new baby doesn’t have to be difficult.
+I know that some mamas cannot breastfeed and I almost could not either!
+Thank God for breast pumps!
+If you want to start expressing breast milk but are not sure how or what to use, then here is a quick guide to expressing milk to make this process a little clearer for first-time Moms or Moms who want to give breastfeeding a try.

 Once you have mastered the action then you need to know how to store your breast milk for future use.
 In a sterilized container you can store breast milk: